sn1572/auth-file-server/README.md

 Essentially similar to an FTP server.
 Supports in-browser streaming / viewing of content, downloading, and user authentication and siloing.

-The major inspriation for this was just how bad Plex is.
+The major inspriation for this was just how bad Plex is when run on a Raspberry Pi.
 Plex requires a client as well as server application and web content.
-Moreover Plex likes to force the server to perform video transcoding on demand, which effectively disables a Raspberry Pi, preventing it from responding to other server requests.
-This project is meant to be a relatively lightweight replacement that functions entirely in browser with no special client.
+Moreover Plex likes to force the server to perform video transcoding on demand which effectively disables an RPi (or any low-power server), preventing it from responding to other server requests.
+This project is meant to be a relatively lightweight replacement that functions entirely in browser with no special client code.

 The two largest projects on which this project builds are: